MicrosoftDocs/windows-dev-docs/hub/apps/design/widgets/widgets-states-and-ui.md

 ![A screenshot of a widget in the error state](./images/widgets-error-state.png)

 If for some reason, the Widgets Board can't retrieve the layout or data for a widget, it will display an error state.
 Windows will show the widget header with an error message and a reload button.
 This message will look the same for every widget.

-There are two main scenarios that will cause the error state to be displayed:

-1. When the Widget Board fails to navigate to the widget’s content (in case of a network issue or the app being down).
-1. When the widget is not able to receive a valid authentication token.
-The reload button will initiate the authentication flow again.

 If there is cached content available to be displayed, the widget header will show when data was last refreshed in the following format:
 1. The number of minutes if less than an hour